lucasoshiro/GridGooseSV/README.md

 [Lucas Oshiro](https://github.com/lucasoshiro).
-It was described in the paper entitled "GridGooseSV: a Module for ns-3 to Simulate Realistic Smart Grids Communications following IEC61850 Specification", authored by Lucas Seiki Oshiro, Daniel Macêdo Batista and Natalia Castro Fernandes, currently under submission.
+It was described in the paper entitled "GridGooseSV: a Module for ns-3 to Simulate Realistic Smart Grids Communications following IEC61850 Specification", authored by Lucas Seiki Oshiro, Daniel Macêdo Batista and Natalia Castro Fernandes, currently (May 2025) under submission.